bbqbaron/reason-talk/md/types.md

 ## Type Arguments

-You can reuse type definitions!
+You can reuse type definitions by defining a type as a function of another type.
+Think of generics in .NET/Java.

 ---